 When loading this live production site the Time to First Byte (TTFB ) was longer than expected, approximately 1950ms.
 The output from browser dev tools can be seen below.

-Fortunately the FPC can be debugged by placing the site in development mode and checking the server response headers.
+Fortunately FPC issues and problems can be debugged by placing the site in development mode and checking the server response headers.

 Whilst the site is in developer mode you should see one of the following: